Alex Jones concedes Sandy Hook attack was ‘100% real’

 Last September, the judge admonished Jones in her default judgment over his failure to turn over documents requested by the Sandy Hook families.
 A court in Connecticut issued a similar default judgment against Jones for the same reasons in a separate lawsuit brought by other Sandy Hook parents.

 At stake in the trial is how much Jones will pay.
-The parents have asked the jury to award $150 million in compensation for defamation and intentional infliction of emotional distress.
-The jury will then consider whether Jones and his company will pay punitive damages.
+The jurors will consider damages in two phases.
+Once they determine whether Jones should pay the parents compensation for defamation and emotional distress, they must then decide if he must also pay punitive damages.
+That portion will involve a separate mini-trial involving Jones and financial experts testifying about his and his company’s net worth.

 Jones has already tried to protect Free Speech Systems financially.
-The company filed for federal bankruptcy protection last week.
+The company, which is Infowars’ parent company, filed for federal bankruptcy protection last week.
 Sandy Hook families have separately sued Jones over his financial claims, arguing that the company is trying to protect millions owned by Jones and his family through shell entities.

 Associated Press writer Paul J. Weber contributed to this report.